AaroEr/ToDoApp/README.md

 # ToDoApp

-A simple To-Do list application built with React and Vite.
+A simple To-Do list application built with React.
 Keep track of your tasks and mark them as done.

 ## Usage
 Once the app is running, you can: